 Once a watering can is old or leaky, it’s time to use it as garden art.
 I’ve gathered these ideas from my own garden and gardens I have visited.
 Have a look and grab ideas to repurpose beautiful, old watering cans for your outdoor space.

 You can also find instructions for making a Garden Art Watering Can with Faux Spilling Water here.

-My favourite watering cans are the older ones made from galvanized metal as well as newer ones painted in clear, bright colours.
+My favorite watering cans are the older ones made from galvanized metal as well as newer ones painted in clear, bright colors.

 Is it possible to collect watering cans without ever paying more than $5 per can?
 So far, so good.

 Using the crystal idea, just one large faux crystal makes a beautiful water drop.